 Responsibilities:

-Minister/ Minister advisory board: The Minister advisory board/Minister is responsible for noting and approving the Institutution Quartely and Annual Reports
+Minister/ Minister advisory board: is responsible for noting and approving the Institutution Quartely and Annual Reports

-CEO/Deputy Minister: CEO is responsible for managing the quartely management meetings which discusses the progress of activities implementation and approving the Quartely and Annual Reports before sent to the Minister advisory board/Minister.
+Deputy Minister: DM is responsible for managing the quartely management meetings which discusses the progress of activities implementation and approving the Quartely and Annual Reports before sent to the Minister advisory board/Minister.

-SP WG officer: is responsible for the Preparation of the monitoring templates to be used by Heads of Deaprtment to report the progress of implementaton of the activities.
-He/she is also responisble in the preparations of the management monitoring meetings, coordination and preparation of the Quartely and Annual Reports, consolidation of the both reports to be sent to the Minister advisory board/Deputy minister/MInister.
+SP WG officer/Head of department of Strategic Planning and Organisational Support: is responsible for the Preparation of the monitoring templates to be used by Heads of Deaprtment to report the progress of implementaton of the activities.
+He/she is also responisble in the preparations of the management monitoring meetings, coordination and preparation of the Quartely and Annual Reports, consolidation of the reports (including financial input recieved from Finance deaprtment) to be sent to the Deputy minister.

-MoLSHA/SSA Unit Departments: Departments are responsible to provide information to the matrix prepared by the SP WG Officer and review the reports before sent to the CEO for Approval.
+Heads of MoLSHA/SSA Unit Departments: Departments are responsible to provide information to the matrix prepared by the SP WG Officer and review the reports before sent to the Deputy Minister for Approval.

-Finance deaprtment: Responsible for the preparation of the financial Quartely and Annual Reports to be reviewed by the management.
+Head of Finance deaprtment of SSA: Responsible for the providing data input for the financial Quartely and Annual Reports.

 Terms and Definitions

-CEO: Chief Execative Officer (Deputy Minister)

-SP WG Strategic Planning Working Group
+SPS WG Strategic Purchasing Strategy Working Group

 Description of Action